 CLAIRE SERINGHAUS' absurdist graphite drawings and cartoons tread the line between Glen Baxter and Edward Gorey.

-►NEW! - THE BLARING HOUSE by Claire Seringhaus (Conundrum): "This collection of selected pen and graphite drawings range from the whimsical to the hyper-realistic, with some looking as though they were lifted from a turn-of-the-century catalogue.
+THE BLARING HOUSE by Claire Seringhaus (Conundrum): "This collection of selected pen and graphite drawings range from the whimsical to the hyper-realistic, with some looking as though they were lifted from a turn-of-the-century catalogue.
 Many include captions, which convey humourous narrative arcs and add a sometimes bizarre dimension to the work.
 The Blaring House is inspired by children’s book illustrations, absurdist humour, and late Victorian portrait photography."
 100 pages, 5" x 8", b+w interiors; $15.00.

 Above: Two spreads from The Blaring House.